Canon 5D Mark II vs Fujifilm X30

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 5 years and 11 months of technical progress since the 5D Mark II launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the 5D Mark II comes out slightly ahead of the X30 (16 : 15 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (16 points each).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 5D Mark II and the Fujifilm X30 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 5D Mark II or the X30.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.